RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 - ``SRCS`` is a list of source files (``*.c``, ``*.cpp``, ``*.cc``, ``*.S``).
 These source files will be compiled into the component library.
 - ``INCLUDE_DIRS`` is a list of directories to add to the global include search path for any component which requires this component, and also the main source files.
 - ``REQUIRES`` is not actually required, but it is very often required to declare what other components this component will use.
-See :ref:`component requirements <component-requirements>`.
+See :ref:`component requirements`.

-A library with the name of the component will be built and linked to the final app.
+A library with the name of the component will be built and linked into the final app.

 Directories are usually specified relative to the ``CMakeLists.txt`` file itself, although they can be absolute.